measurement-kit/measurement-kit/doc/tutorial/unix.md

 # Unix tutorial

-This tutorial explains how to integrate Measurement Kit into your Unix application.
+This tutorial explains how to compile, install and use Measurement Kit on Unix application.
 To start off, you need to get the sources.

 ## Getting the sources